-Definition: “The position or bearing of the body whether characteristic or assumed for a special purpose” (Merriam-Webster)
+Definition: “The position or bearing of the body whether characteristic or assumed for a special purpose” (Merriam-Webster).

 Posture or Structure? | Can Remedial Massage Help Posture?

-Posture or Habit? | Can Remedial Massage Help Posture?
+Posture or Habit?

-Remedial Massage for Postural Imbalance | Can Remedial Massage Help Posture
+Remedial Massage for Postural Imbalance

-This imbalance causes the shoulder blades to sit further out from the spine than they normally would and for the shoulders to rotate forward.
+This imbalance causes the shoulder blades to sit further out from the spine than they normally would and for the shoulders to roll forward.
 This positioning of the upper body can lead to headaches and neck and shoulder pain.

-The remedial massage therapists at Melbourne Combined Natural Therapies deal with these imbalances by treating both the weak and tight muscles as both will have trigger points (knots).
-They also give the client exercises to do at home or the gym to stretch the tight muscles at the front and strengthen the back muscles to draw the shoulder blades back into a more stable position and reducing pressure on the neck.
+Our remedial massage therapists treat these imbalances by working on both the weak and tight muscles, as both will have trigger points (knots).
+They also provide the client with home exercises and stretches to lengthen the tight muscles in the chest and strengthen the back muscles to draw the shoulder blades back into a more stable position.

 03 9645 9923.